 In deep water, where allot of our big Halibut are found, the primary way that these fish locate their meal is by smell.
 We employ a combination of great baits plus scents to make sure that we have a strong scent trail for them to home in on.
 Herring, squid, shad, octopus, sardines, salmon parts, and a variety of scents make for some baits that BIG Halibut can’t turn down!

-Your catch is filleted and bagged once we get back to the dock.
+Your catch is filleted and vacuum packed as part of your trip once we get back to the dock.